Kubernetes quick start¶

 kubectlplugin.
 This is required to authenticate with MyAccessID. - Add the shared

-KUBECONFIGfile to your local computer (below).
-If you add it to~/.kube/config, which is automatically used for allkubectlcommands. - When using this configuration for
+KUBECONFIGfile to your local computer (see below).
+If you place it at~/.kube/config, it is automatically used for allkubectlcommands. - The first

-kubectl, the first command you enter opens a browser window.
-You can login explicitly also with thekubectl oidc-login logincommand. - Inside this browser window you can login with any institution's credentials.
+kubectlcommand you run will open a browser window where you can log in with your institution's credentials.
 Upon success, you'll have access to the cluster.

 apiVersion: v1